andjimbon/andjimbon.github.io/Optimal_portfolio.md

 <img src="images/EF_monte_carlo.png?raw=true"/>

 The red star is the portfolio with the lowest sharpe ratio.
-Here the composition:
+Here the portfolio composition:

  ---- | ----
 Return     |  0.069986